meganz/mpenc_doc/source/background.rst

   Only the intended consumers should be able to access and interpret the information.

-We'll deal with efficiency in more specific terms later.
-For now, we discuss how authenticity and confidentiality apply to the types of information from our session model.
+We'll consider authenticity and confidentiality as applied to the categories of information we listed above.
+(Efficiency is more fiddly and we'll discuss it in narrower terms later, applied to specific parts of our protocol system.)

+Here is a summary of current known best techniques for achieving each property.
+Though we don't try to achieve all of them in our protocol system, being aware of them allows us to avoid decisions that destroy the possibility to achieve them in the future.

 +-------------------+-------------------+-------------------+
 |                   | Authenticity      | Confidentiality   |